zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Behind every beautiful thing, there's some kind of pain."
+> "Talent is luck.
+The important thing in life is courage."
 >
-> — Bob Dylan
+> — Woody Allen
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch